GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 CubeBackup also allows you to export your backups of Google Drive files, Gmail messages, Contacts, or Calendar events to your computer.

-The data is exported as a zip file.
+* The data is exported as a zip file.
-For privacy reasons, the data export feature is disabled by default.
-However, the administrator of CubeBackup can turn on this option by modifying a configuration file.
+* For privacy reasons, the data export feature is disabled by default.
+However, the administrator of CubeBackup can [turn on this option by modifying the configuration file](https://www.cubebackup.com/docs/tutorials/enable-data-export/).
-Exporting a large number of files/messages may take a long time; however, you can safely allow the data export to run in the background.
+* Exporting a large number of files/messages may take a long time; however, you can safely allow the data export to run in the background.
 Later, you can check on the progress of the export from the HISTORY page and download the zip file from there.